 And with SugarSync’s great prices and iron-tight security, you can be sure that your pictures will be safe and sound.
 Furthermore, the service’s mobile applications have a backup camera roll function, which means that you will be able to view the pictures you took with your phone/tablet from any affiliated devices.

-However, the main reason why SugarSync does not feature at the top of our list is that you can’t upload files larger than 300 MB.
+The main reason why SugarSync does not feature at the top of our list is that you can’t upload files larger than 300 MB.
 This means that you can probably do a good job using an image compression tool, and then try uploading them again.
 However, with large, high-quality images, even compression tools might not be enough to do the trick.

 Our last entry in our best cloud storage for photos list is the Mediafire cloud storage service.